Outset Medical, Inc.

 Investment Risk Disclosure

-Volatility Risk: OM exhibits extremely high volatility with a beta of 2.067, indicating it is roughly twice as volatile as the broader market and highly sensitive to market swings.
-This elevated risk is starkly confirmed by the staggering 1-year maximum drawdown of -84.51%, which signifies catastrophic price erosion and a high susceptibility to severe capital loss.
+Volatility Risk: OM exhibits extremely high volatility risk, with a beta of 2.077 indicating it is more than twice as volatile as the broader market.
+This is compounded by a severe 1-year maximum drawdown of -84.7%, highlighting an exceptionally high potential for significant capital depreciation.

 FAQs